jkczech/pipex/README.md

 |External functs | open, close, read, write, malloc, free, perror, <br>strerror, access, dup, dup2, execve, exit, fork,<br>pipe, unlink, wait, waitpid, ft_printf *(prev. project)* |
 |Libft authorized | Yes

+The project must comply with the following rules:
+- You have to turn in a Makefile which will compile your source files.
+It must not relink.
+- You have to handle errors thoroughly.
+In no way your program should quit unexpectedly (segmentation fault, bus error, double free, and so forth).
+- Your program mustn’t have memory leaks.
+- If you have any doubt, handle the errors like the shell command: `$> < file1 cmd1 | cmd2 > file2`

 ## Mandatory part